 Take Stock of What You Have in Your Pantry

-A key part of how to organize a pantry is understanding what you already have.
+A key part of how to organize a kitchen pantry is understanding what you already have.
 Start by grouping pantry staples such as oils, vinegars, spices, and canned goods.
 This approach not only highlights what you use most often but also ensures accessibility.
 Organizing pantry staples into clear bins or jars enhances visibility, which is a cornerstone of efficient pantry organization.

 - Look through the pantry items in your secondary location and start grouping items together, such as oils, vinegar, baking, etc.